rmoschetti/FanoNonDegeneracy-Enriques/README.md

 - This project uses **SageMath 9.3**.
 - Outputs are saved both as plain text (`.txt`) and as Python-pickled compressed files (`.pickle`) via the `pickle` module.

+*Practical note.* For convenience, we recommend downloading (or cloning) the full repository, since several scripts assume the relative folder structure and local file paths.
+Users running SageMath through a notebook interface (e.g. Jupyter) can still use the .sage scripts by copying/pasting their contents into a notebook cell (or by running them via a terminal Sage session).

 ## About the [SB20] dataset and regenerated inputs

 The original dataset from [SB20] is **not included** in this repository (to avoid duplicating external data).
 In particular, the JSON input files derived from [SB20] are *not* shipped.